mike-weiner/pinet/README.md

 - Input `sudo systemctl status telegraf.service` and press `Enter`.
   - If things were successful, after running `sudo systemctl status telegraf.service` you should see output that tells you that the `telegraf` services is `ACTIVE`.

-Telegraf has *many* plugins that can be used to collect data.
-Those plugins can be found at [https://docs.influxdata.com/telegraf/v1.26/plugins/](https://docs.influxdata.com/telegraf/v1.26/plugins/).
-Within this configuration file is where you could decide to collect more data. **Anytime that you make changes to `/etc/telegraf/telegraf.conf`, you will want to restart your Telegraf service so the changes get picked up.
+**Anytime that you make changes to `/etc/telegraf/telegraf.conf`, you will want to restart your Telegraf service so the changes get picked up.
 To do this, you can run `sudo systemctl restart telegraf.service`.**

 Congrats!
 You just set up a Telegraf service to collect network ping data.
 Now we need to tell Prometheus that there is a new set of data available for collection on port `9091`.